 During the overhaul process, some engine parts need fresh polish and coating.
 The damaged areas of the parts that need new spraying are being protected by professional heat resistant tape.
 Service engineers apply and remove this tape manually, which makes it complicated and time consuming.

 The original part of the engine was scanned and digitized as a negative model of the area that the coating spray is not supposed to reach.
 Then, the ‘stencil’ was printed on a large-scale 3D printing machine in a heat-resistant polymer.

 #4 More creativity in art – Convela statues for emotional milestones

 Convela creates products that orchestrate life’s particular situations in emotional spaces, such as weddings or mourning ceremonies.
 That is why unique, personalized design is crucial to satisfy their clients’ needs.

-Additive technologies might not beat injection molding in serial production of plastic objects, but it is perfect for low volume manufacturing.
-Large scale 3D printing has its benefits when the cost of making a mold for just a couple of pieces would insanely elevate the end unit price.
+Additive technologies might not beat injection molding in the serial production of plastic objects, but it is perfect for low volume manufacturing.
+Large-scale 3D printing has its benefits when the cost of making a mold for just a couple of pieces would insanely elevate the end unit price.

 #5 New product development – 100% electric AppScooter

 Located in eco-friendly Amsterdam, Etergo is developing a fully electric scooter, with one of the highest ranges in the segment, an acceleration of 0-45 km in 3.3 seconds.
 What’s more, living up to its name, this scooter comes with a 7-inch touchscreen and can safely run Android apps.
 It’s a totally unique electric vehicle.

 To create this innovative product, Bolt Mobility invested in the large-format 3D printer to make their large prototypes.
 These included the saddle, battery module holders, elements of the frame, and AppScooter’s seat.
 Using a big 3D printer has allowed Bolt Mobility to print these prototypes in full scale, as single pieces.